knative/docs/docs/serving/encryption/external-domain-tls.md

 !!! warning
     Provisioning a wildcard Certificate per namespace only works with DNS-01 challenge.
-This component cannot be used with HTTP-01 challenge.
+This feature cannot be used with HTTP-01 challenge.

 The per-namespace configuration uses namespace labels to select which namespaces should have a certificate applied.
 The selection is configured using the key `namespace-wildcard-cert-selector`